Dennis Smarsch

-Dennis Smarsch (born 14 January 1999) is a German professional footballer who plays as a goalkeeper for FC St. Pauli.
+Dennis Smarsch (born 14 January 1999) is a German professional footballer who plays as a goalkeeper for Danish 1st Division club AC Horsens.

 Career

-Hertha BSC

 Smarsch joined Hertha on 27 September 2017.
 He made his professional debut on 24 November 2019, when he came on as a substitute after the dismissal of Rune Jarstein in the 28th minute of Hertha's 4–0 defeat at FC Augsburg; they were 2–0 down at the time he came on.

-FC St. Pauli

 On 2 August 2020, Smarsch joined 2.
 Bundesliga side FC St. Pauli on a free transfer.
 He signed a three-year contract.
+After three years, he left St. Pauli in July 2023 to join MSV Duisburg.
+After one year, he left Duisburg to join Hertha BSC for the 2024–25 season.

+On transfer deadline day, September 1, 2025, Estrada transferred to the Danish 1st Division club AC Horsens on a deal until June 2027.